chall8908/emacs/README.md

-Currently used with Emacs 25
+Currently used with Emacs 25+

-To install, simply run `make`.
-If you're running on an OS that doesn't support ln (what is this, Windows?!?), you'll need to manually copy the .emacs.d folder to wherever Emacs reads it's initializer.
+Setup is current in my [dotfiles](https://github.com/chall8908/dotfiles) repo.
+This repository will eventually be slurped into that one.